Tryon Creek Wastewater Treatment Plant Project

 Keep costs at a level equal to or below the cost of upgrading the TCWTP

 - Optimize risk transfer to the private developer

-- Obtain a reliable plant design that is more compact, requiring a smaller footprint, and that would be a better neighbor to the existing and future development through odor control and a more visually appealing design
+- Obtain a reliable plant design that is more compact, requires a smaller footprint, and would be a better neighbor to the existing and future development through odor control and a more visually appealing design

-- Achieve the earliest date of operations that is consistent with reliable and high‐quality design and construction
+- Achieve the earliest date of operations that is consistent with reliable, high‐quality design and construction